 Return used batteries to the manufacturer or lead smelter for recycling purposes.
 For neutralized spills, put any residue in acid-resistant containers with absorbent material such as sand.
-Dispose of the container in accordance with state and federal regulations for acid and lead compounds.
+Dispose in accordance with state and federal regulations for acid and lead compounds.
 Contact authorized environmental agencies for information about disposal.